ElkeHanschen/project-gatsby-blog/README.md

 ### What is this about?

 - a Gatsby site that dynamically renders Markdown files from the local filesystem into HTML
-- GraphQL is used to query posts to display results on an index page
+- GraphQL is used to query posts to display results on pages
 - linking between posts
 - grouping posts by tags
-- deploying project via Github Pages

 ### This Repo is based on working with

 - [egghead video course](https://egghead.io/courses/build-a-blog-with-react-and-markdown-using-gatsby)
 - [Gatsby Hello World Repository](https://github.com/gatsbyjs/gatsby-starter-hello-world)
-- [egghead GitHub Repo to this](https://github.com/eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-notes), where you would also be able to follow along in a probably more professional way XD
+- [egghead GitHub Repo to this](https://github.com/eggheadio-projects/build-a-blog-with-react-and-markdown-using-gatsby-notes), where you would also be able to go into this yourself

 ### How to run this?